psf/black/docs/usage_and_configuration/the_basics.md

 #### Standard Input

-_Black_ supports formatting code via STDIN, with the result being printed to STDOUT.
+_Black_ supports formatting code via stdin, with the result being printed to stdin.
 Just let _Black_ know with `-` as the path.

 ```console
 $ echo "print ( 'hello, world' )" | black -